Roxanne Reid

 Warm, friendly atmosphere

-Let’s face it, when accommodation and food are good, it’s only people and personality that make your visit one of a kind.
+Let’s face it, when accommodation and food are good, it’s only people and personality that make a visit one of a kind.

 You may also enjoy